 Like many such companies, Cannondale didn’t start out as a bicycle manufacturer.
 Indeed, at its birth in 1970 it manufactured precast concrete housing.
 Its first bike related product was the (“unintentionally”) cheekily named ‘Bugger’ bike trailer, inspired by a weekend camping trip.

 The first bike arrived in 1983, an aluminium touring frame featuring handcrafted oversized tubes.
 The business hit rocky times in the early 2000s, declaring bankruptcy in 2003, to be later purchased by Canadian based Dorel Industries in 2008.
 Dorel owns Pacific Cycle, the bike distributor of steeds made in Taiwan and China for US brands such as Mongoose and GT.

-Now, Cannandale’s HQ is set in Wilton, Connecticut, and it supplies bikes to Cylance women’s team as well as the men’s squad Cannondale-Drapac.
+Now, Cannondale’s HQ is set in Wilton, Connecticut, and it supplies bikes to the women’s TIBCO Silicon Valley Bank team as well as the men’s squad EF Pro Cycling.

 Useful links for road bike shoppers…